MuriloMGrosso/handwritten-digits-recognizer/README.md

 app.py: Creates a canvas to test the AI.
 The network will try to predict the user's drawing in real time.
 > python3 app.py

-There's a folder named "network_data" where the network data is saved.
+There's a folder named "network_data" where the network information (name, weights, biases, accuracy) is saved.

 ------------------------------------------------------------------------------------------------------